 - reducing hunger and poverty,

 - and promoting the development of more sustainable cities and communities.

 We need to innovate if we are to achieve the inescapable transformation required by the SDGs.
-This need will be discussed at the Ibero-American Conference.
+This need was discussed at the Ibero-American Conference.

 Partnerships have been defined as the most effective mechanism for meeting the challenges of Agenda 2030.
 But organisations still have a lot of work ahead of them to adapt to these partnerships.
 However, the investment cannot be financial only.
 It is essential that institutional agreements be developed and that investment be made in pedagogy and in adapting cultures, language and perspectives.

-The SDG Conference will serve to promote changes, agreements and cross-cutting perspectives, with a view to building mutual trust that will make it possible to create the necessary multi-stakeholder partnerships.
+The SDG Conference served to promote changes, agreements and cross-cutting perspectives, with a view to building mutual trust that will make it possible to create the necessary multi-stakeholder partnerships.

 DECLARATION OF SALAMANCA